Anna Pasternak

-Anna Pasternak (born June 1967) is a British author of books, articles, and spa reviews.
+Anna Pasternak (born June 1967) is a British author of books, articles, and spa reviews as well as being a frequent commentator on television and radio.

 Early life

 Pasternak was born in 1967.
 She is the great-granddaughter of Leonid Pasternak, the impressionist painter, and the great-niece of Nobel Prize-winning novelist Boris Pasternak, author of Doctor Zhivago.
 Her father is the scientist Charles Pasternak and her first cousin once removed is the literary scholar Ann Pasternak Slater (niece of Boris Pasternak).

 Career

-Pasternak's book Princess In Love (1994) claimed to detail the affair of Princess Diana with James Hewitt.
-According to The Independent, "The work has been widely panned for its breathless Mills and Boon style."
-The Los Angeles Times said it "has few quotations and is written in the breathless style of romantic fiction, containing the supposed thoughts and feelings of Princess Diana" and Buckingham Palace called it "grubby and worthless."
-Despite the book's condemnation, Diana later confirmed the affair.
+Pasternak's bestselling book Princess in Love (1994) is a detailed reflection of her interviews with James Hewitt about his affair with Princess Diana.The Independent, said "The work has been widely panned for its breathless Mills and Boon style" and The Los Angeles Times said it "has few quotations and is written in the breathless style of romantic fiction, containing the supposed thoughts and feelings of Princess Diana" and Buckingham Palace called it "grubby and worthless."
+However, Diana later confirmed the affair and Pasternak was exonerated in the press when suddenly everything she had written was confirmed to be true.
+In 1996 the book was made into a television film.

-Her 1998 novel, More Than Money Can Buy is about a man with "aspirations for money, power and rich women" working in the international shipping arena.
+Pasternak's 1998 novel, More Than Money Can Buy is about a man with "aspirations for money, power and rich women" working in the international shipping arena.